 Most runners have learned how to persevere, even in the thick of adversity.
 We wake up before dawn, lace up our running shoes after a long day, and even head out in the midst of winter.
-However, the transition into parenthood often presents an obstacle that many runners have never conquered before: jogging with a baby.
+However, the transition into parenthood often presents an obstacle that many runners have never conquered before: running with a jogging stroller.

-Even with the best time management skills, most new parents quickly realize that if they want to keep running, they’re going to have to try something new.
+Even with the best time management skills, most new parents quickly realize that if they want to keep running, they’re going to have to bring the baby.

 Many parents struggle to balance their own needs with the needs of their children.
-After years of consistent running, runners know that they are a better version of themselves when they take the time to keep up with their training.
+After years of consistency, runners know that they are a better version of themselves when they take the time to keep up with their training.
+Running with a baby in the stroller can have many benefits.

-However, jogging with a baby is often far more complicated than it looks.
-Learning how to run with a stroller takes time, practice, and above all – patience.
+Jogging with a baby is certainly worth it, but it’s important to remember that learning how to run with a stroller takes time, practice, and above all – patience.

 When can you run with a baby in a stroller?